When will you visit Japan?

 In June, the temperature is sometimes over 30°C.

-But, in the mainland of Japan, there is a rainy season named Tsuyu (梅雨) between spring and summer.
+In the mainland of Japan, there is a rainy season named Tsuyu (梅雨) between spring and summer.

 Cool and dry air mass from northwest and hot and wet air mass from south form the seasonal rain front around Japan.